benpious/Constraints/README.md

-# ConstraintLayout
+# Constraints

 This library is still under construction.

-## What is ConstraintLayout?
+## What is Constraints?

-`ConstraintLayout`  is a declarative autolayout library that prioritizes safety, clarity, and familiarity for users familiar with SwiftUI and layout anchors.
+`Constraints`  is a declarative autolayout library that prioritizes safety, clarity, and familiarity for users familiar with SwiftUI and layout anchors.
 It abstracts away state management and lets you write stateless constraints in the same way that you write stateless views in SwiftUI.

 The constraint API is heavily inspired by [SnapKit](https://github.com/SnapKit/SnapKit), though it leverages Swift Language features that were not available when that library was originally authored.

-## How is ConstraintLayout safer than raw Autolayout?
+## How is Constraints safer than raw Autolayout?

 The biggest danger in autolayout is trying to add a constraint to a view that isn't in the view hierarchy.
 These bugs are easy to write, espcially when dealing with state whose scope is beyond your view; keyboard notifications are a great example of this phenomenon.

-`ConstraintLayout` makes autolayout safe by managing the view hierarchy for you, and ensuring at compile time that it is impossible to add a constraint to a view that isn't in the view hierarchy.
+`Constraints` makes autolayout safe by managing the view hierarchy for you, and ensuring at compile time that it is impossible to add a constraint to a view that isn't in the view hierarchy.

 Of course, the above is only true if you never mutate the view heirarchy or create constraints yourself.